jmanteau/dns-course-labs/dns-cyber-lab/README.md

    For example, you might:

    - Lower the weight of the `non_letter_ratio` if it's causing too many false positives.
-   - Increase the threshold from `4.5` to `5.0` to reduce sensitivity.
+   - Increase the threshold from the initial value of `4.5` to reduce sensitivity.
+Which value could make sense based on the current output ?

 3. **Re-run the Analysis:**